waffle-iron/docs/source/cassandra.rst

 Enable topic deletion.

-In ``/etc/kafka/server.properties`` add the following to we can delete topics.
+In ``/etc/kafka/server.properties`` add the following so we can delete topics.

 .. code:: bash